 The examiner will not explain in too much detail what happens in a driving test.
 When you are ready however, the examiner will ask you to start the car and to follow the road ahead unless directed otherwise.

 What happens in a driving test is to a degree dictated by traffic and the time of day.
 In busy periods with high volumes of traffic, you will be less likely to drive on busy roads and possibly avoid dual carriageways if congested.
 Driving examiners want to assess your ability to drive and not to be in traffic queues.
-Throughout the 30 – 40 minute practical driving test, you will be expected to:
+Throughout the 40 or so minute practical driving test, you will be expected to: